emilyahn/emilyahn.github.io/_pages/about.md

 social: true
 ---

-I am a second-year PhD student in Computational Linguistics at the [University of Washington](https://linguistics.washington.edu/).
-I recently finished a Masters at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), where I was co-advised by [Alan Black](http://www.cs.cmu.edu/~awb/) and [Yulia Tsvetkov](http://www.cs.cmu.edu/~ytsvetko/).
+I am a third-year PhD student in Computational Linguistics at the [University of Washington](https://linguistics.washington.edu/) advised by [Gina-Anne Levow](https://faculty.washington.edu/levow/).
+I have completed my Masters at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), where I was co-advised by [Alan Black](http://www.cs.cmu.edu/~awb/) and [Yulia Tsvetkov](http://www.cs.cmu.edu/~ytsvetko/).
 Before any graduate studies, I spent 1 year at SRI International, working in their Speech Technology and Research Lab.
 Prior to that, I graduated from Wellesley College in 2016, where I studied Cognitive & Linguistic Sciences with a concentration in Computer Science.

 Generally, I am interested in multilingual NLP and speech processing, low-resource language technology, non-native speech usage, code-switching, and linguistic typology.
-My recent research involves investigating accommodation in code-switched dialogues, and I am supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).
+Recently, I have been analyzing acoustic word representations with the goal of learning about phonetic and phonological typology.
+My previous research involved investigating accommodation in code-switched dialogues, and I have been supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).
 I encourage students to contact me with questions about Computational Linguistics, NLP, graduate school, applications, etc---just email me!

-When I'm not working, I like to cook, dance, make/photograph handmade [felted animals](https://www.instagram.com/lintbuddies/), learn languages, and share meals and conversations with friends.
+When I'm not working, I like to crochet, walk, make/photograph handmade [felted animals](https://www.instagram.com/lintbuddies/), listen to jazz, and most of all share meals and conversations with friends.
 Once upon a time, I did taekwondo and rowing for sport.

 <div class="img_row">
     <a href="https://www.instagram.com/lintbuddies/">